Military Spouse Rule FAQ

 Q. When providing proof of employment or mentorship with a member of The Florida Bar, will a letter from the Florida Bar member with whom I am employed or in mentorship suffice?

 A. Yes, a letter from that individual attesting that you are either employed, or in mentorship, with him/her is the necessary documentation to be provided.

-Q. How long does it take for the Bar to complete its process once I provide the Bar with all of my documentation?
+Q. How long does it take for The Florida Bar to complete its process once I provide the Bar with all of my documentation?

-A. The Bar’s process can take up to 4-6 weeks once the Bar receives the completed form and all required documentation.
+A. The Bar’s process can take up to 4-6 weeks, once the Bar receives your application and required documentation.